 Pink and yellow.
+[Light pink.]
 Moderate fragrance.
 25 petals.
 Average diameter 2".
 Medium to large, double (17-25 petals) bloom form.
-Occasional repeat later in the season.
+Blooms in flushes throughout the season, occasional repeat later in the season.

 USDA zone 3b through 8b.
 Can be used for beds and borders, garden or landscape.
 Very hardy.
 Disease susceptibility: very disease resistant.

 Light pink, fading to almost white.
 Flower has medium intensity fragrance (especially compared to other Rugosa hybrids originated by Dz.
 Rieksta, e.g. Parsla’, ‘Sniedze’ and ‘Liga’).
 Flower is of medium size.
 Flowers should be rather described as double, they have at least 25 petals normally.
 It has two flower peaks during the season.